DATAPACT/AILegalAssistant/docs/README.md

 ## **General Description**

 JSI Assistant tool includes LLM Advisor for Compliance along with Transparency and explainability.
-This codebase implements a Retrieval-Augmented Generation (RAG) assistant focused on EU AI-related regulations (AI Act, Data Act, Data Governance Act, GDPR).
+This codebase implements a Retrieval-Augmented Generation (RAG) assistant focused on EU AI-related regulations.
 It scrapes and segments the laws, builds embeddings, retrieves relevant articles, and generates answers while displaying both sources and the LLM response. ([GitHub][1])

 ## **Architecture**